PyAr/cuabot/README.rst

   - ``room``: the human friendly name for the room, to show to the user

-  - ``talks``: this is a list of the talks for that room, each one is a dict holding:
+  - ``talks``: this is a list of the talks for that room, each one is a dict holding (the talks must be in order):

     - ``start``: timestamp of the start of the talk